Nova-archx86/z-scanner/README.md

+# Z-scanner
+A simple yet, effective port scanner written in zig inspired by the nmap project.

 # Disclaimer
 This software comes without any warrenty and I am not responsible for the way that you use this software.
 Scan responsibly.
-See LICSENCE for more info

-# Z-scan
-A port scanner inspired by nmap (https://nmap.org) written in zig

-# Installation
+### Installation
+Download the latest build from releases and copy it to somewhere on your $PATH  (ex: /usr/local/bin)

 ### Building from source

 Requirements:
-1. zig 0.10.1
+1. The master branch build of zig (0.11.0-dev+)
+2. zigmod

-Clone the repo using git and build the project using zig build
+Clone the repo using git move into the source directory

     git clone https://github.com/Nova-archx86/zscan

+    cd zscan;

+Install all dependencies

+    zigmod fetch

+Run zig build.

-    cd zscan; zig build
+    zig build

+### Usage
+-p can be used to specify single or multiple ports --target or -t is used to specify the remote host to scan.

+    zscan -p 22 --target <host>

+or

+    zscan -p 22-1023 --target <host>